By Alice Eberhart

 Whaley’s book, which was published in 2010, focuses on Black sororities, namely Alpha Kappa Alpha (AKA), and the unique ways that they interact with politics, culture, and society.
 Whaley is a professor in the Department of English in the College of Liberal Arts and Sciences.

 Harris, a member of AKA, spoke at an AKA Boule a week before President Joe Biden dropped out of the presidential race.
 This led to the New York Times publishing an article on her book and the Harris campaign.
-Whaley was also recently interviewed on Iowa Public Radio’s River to River program.
+Whaley was also recently interviewed on Iowa Public Radio’s River to River program and in Slate.

 “Despite the book being from years ago, many of the topics are still relevant,” Whaley said.
 “Black Greek letter organizations are still an enigma to the wider culture—the idea that they are just social organizations and that they are elitist and not influential remains.
 To the contrary, they are uniquely responding to historical and current marginalization and mobilizing for political action.”